Netflix/vizceral/USAGE.md

     See the License for the specific language governing permissions and limitations under the License.

+# connectionHighlighted

+The `connectionHighlighted` event is fired whenever a connection is highlighted.

+**Properties**

+-   `connection` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The connection object that has been highlighted, or the highlighted connection that has been updated.

 # rendered

 The `rendered` event is fired whenever a graph is rendered.